shadow-light/sellingjesus.org/src/articles/freely-give-today.md

 Is this not the understanding we are trying to impart?
 It is not an understanding that is taught naturally, but one that must be taught by the Spirit.

 This observation of motivation explains why we are willing to apply other parts of Matthew 10 to Christians today.
 Why be wise as serpents and innocent as doves?
-Because we are still sheep in the midst of wolves (Matt.
-10:16).
+Because we are still sheep in the midst of wolves (Matt 10:16).
 Why should we anticipate persecution?
-Because a disciple is still not above his teacher (Matt.
-10:24).
+Because a disciple is still not above his teacher (Matt 10:24).
 Why should we not fear man?
-Because man still cannot destroy the soul and we are still of more value than sparrows (Matt.
-10:28-31).
+Because man still cannot destroy the soul and we are still of more value than sparrows (Matt 10:28-31).
 Likewise, why should we freely give?
 Because the enlightenment we are trying to impart still is not obtained naturally, but supernaturally.
 Even today in our modern world, the message we have comes from special revelation and the illuminating work of the Spirit.

 ## Positive Case #2: The rest of the New Testament confirms that we ministers must “freely give”

 I believe that one of the best pieces of evidence that the command to "freely give" applies broadly to biblical instruction, even in our era, is its confirmation elsewhere in Scripture.
 These are numerous, and it is beyond the scope of this article to go into all of them, but it is worth listing several here.

 > What then is my reward?
 That in preaching the gospel I may offer it free of charge, and so not use up my rights in preaching it.
-(1 Cor.
-9:18)
+(1 Cor 9:18)

-> Was it a sin for me to humble myself in order to exalt you, because I preached the gospel of God to you free of charge (2 Cor.
-11:7)
+> Was it a sin for me to humble myself in order to exalt you, because I preached the gospel of God to you free of charge (2 Cor 11:7)

 > For we are not like so many others, who peddle the word of God.
 On the contrary, in Christ we speak before God with sincerity, as men sent from God.
-(2 Cor.
-2:17)
+(2 Cor 2:17)

 > For they went out on behalf of the Name, accepting nothing from the Gentiles.
 Therefore we ought to support such men, so that we may be fellow workers for the truth.
 (3 John 7-8)